leondzn/simple-analog-clock/README.md

 * The images should be square
 * Clock hands should be pointing at the 12 o' clock position
 * SVG or PNG can be used
-* Dimensions don't matter as long as all layers are square and are of the same sizes.

 **Example:**